-I Never Reported Suswam To DSS – Ortom - Leadership Newspapers - Nigeria Today
+Suswam Ex Benue Gov withdraws N10b suit against DSS - Pulse Nigeria - Nigeria Today

 |

-Benue State governor, Samuel Ortom has expressed happiness over the release of former Governor Gabriel Suswam whom he described as his friend, from the custody of the Department of State Security Service (DSS).
-The governor also described the …

-Suswam withdraws N10 billion fundamental human rights suit against SSS
+Suswam Ex Benue Gov withdraws N10b suit against DSS

 This post was syndicated from Africa - Google News.
 Click here to read the full text on the original website.